 For Better Blood Sugar Control Shop From Our Wide Portfolio Of Diabetes Care Products

-What is HbA1c?
+What Is HbA1c?

-HbA1c, or glycated hemoglobin, is a type of hemoglobin that is bound to glucose.
+HbA1c, or glycated haemoglobin, is a type of haemoglobin that is bound to glucose.
 This blood work is a potent tool that measures the average blood sugar levels over the past two to three months.
 Unlike regular blood sugar tests, which provide a record of blood glucose at a specific time, the HbA1c test gives a detailed view of how well blood sugar has been controlled over the period.

 Also Read: Diabetes Care: Manage Blood Sugar Levels With Smart Carbohydrate Choices

-How HbA1C Impact Diabetes Management?
+How Does HbA1c Impact Diabetes Management?

 Marker of Long-Term Glucose Control